 Get the Franchise Licence Agreement

-Time for the paperwork.
 The franchise agreement is the legal contract between you and the franchisor.
-It outlines all the nitty gritty details - your rights, your obligations, the fees.
-Make sure you have a lawyer look it over before signing on the dotted line.
-Pay close attention to any customer restrictions or territory limitations.
+It outlines your rights, obligations, and fees.
+Always have a lawyer review it before signing.

 Form a Business Entity

 You'll need to set up a legal business structure, whether that's a limited company or a partnership.
-This is how you'll sign contracts, get permits, hire staff, all that fun stuff.
-Your franchisor may have specific requirements here.
-Consider the tax implications and liability protection of different business structures.
+This is how you'll sign contracts, hire staff, and operate properly.

 Choose Your First Business Space